SMTG-Bham/sumo/docs/source/sumo-bandplot.rst

 The syntax for specifying which orbitals to project is as follows:

 - Elements are identified using their symbol from the ``POSCAR``
-- Multple elements are separated via commas.
+- Multiple elements are separated via commas.
 - Specific orbitals can be chosen by adding the orbital after the element using a period as a separator.
 - If multiple orbitals are included for a single element definition, these will be combined into a single contribution.
 - If no orbitals are specified but the atomic symbol is included, then all orbitals of that element will be combined.
-- Multiple definitions for the same element are allowed (e.g. each specifiying different orbitals).
+- Multiple definitions for the same element are allowed (e.g. each specifying different orbitals).

 For example, to project the Sn s orbitals, the Sn p orbitals and a combined contribution from all the I orbitals, the command would be::